-The Title IX Office is committed to responding to discrimination – including sexual harassment and sexual violence – in an effective, timely and transparent manner.
+The Gender Equity and Title IX Compliance Office is committed to responding to discrimination – including sexual harassment and sexual violence – in an effective, timely and transparent manner.
 We are equally committed to ensuring any individuals involved in these incidents will be treated as respectfully and fairly as possible.

 Do you need to know more about sex discrimination, sexual harassment or violence?